orthopus/01-mechanicals-tools/docs/PickHolder_making-manual.md

 The 3D printed body of the **Pick Holder** will firmly hold guitar picks.
 It will allow you through a tightening system to adjust the position and to adapt to the thickness of the guitar pick.
 This body needs to be connected to the **Tool Holder 3D printed.**

-The .STL file are available in [this repository](https://github.com/orthopus/01-wrist/tree/main/src/Tool-holder%203D%20print)
+The 2 .STL file are available in [the SRC repository](https://github.com/orthopus/01-mechanicals-tools/tree/main/src/GuitarPickHolder-3D)

 ### **Machining Operation**